 Overview

 By default, FacetWP uses its own index table to determine matching posts.
-With this filter, you could theoretically hook into custom database tables (e.g. for doing real-time booking availability) or 3rd party services.
+You could use this filter to hook into custom database tables (e.g. for doing real-time booking availability) or 3rd party services, as shown in the first example below.

 Parameters